yaltf/license-viewer/README.md

 License Viewer provides a convenient interface to display which package comes with which license.
 The tool is configurable and allows to filter data based on package name or license type.
 Furthermore, it enables exporting the data in various formats, including CSV and PDF, in addition to directly printing.

+This viewer is primarily intend to be used with [YALTF](https://github.com/yaltf/yaltf).

 Developed by International Committee of the Red Cross (ICRC) in collaboration with Cortex Security S.A.

 ![License Viewer Screenshot](/imgs/license-viewer.png "License Viewer")